PalakYadav-0910/RestAssuredAPITesting/README.md

 * Create JSON Array Using JSON Object and List
 * How To Create A JSON Object Using Jackson API
 * How To Upload File In Rest Assured
+* How To Create Your Own API & Perform CRUD Operations
 *